 The re-appointment procedures for incumbent Directors are as outlined in Crown's Constitution.
-In summary, subject to the retire.
+In summary, subject to the specific matters described in the Constitution, an election of Directors must take place each year at which one third of Directors must retire.
+Any Director who has been in office for three or more years and for three or more annual general meetings must also retire.
 Directors who retire are generally eligible for re-election.

-Process for evaluating performance of the Board, its Committees and its members by way of a questionnaire sent to each Board and Committee member.
+Process for evaluating performance of the Board, its Committees and its members

+A performance evaluation of the Board and of its Committees is undertaken annually, following completion of each financial year, by way of a questionnaire sent to each Board and Committee member.